Category

 • Result: My rescue-dog is home with me and I’ve named her “Truffles.” ❄️

 This story just came out in 2023 and it falls under the genre literary fiction.
 I’m halfway into this one and it’s an excellent read.
 Five star book-dessert.
-I think you’ll like it. ❄️
+You’ll like it. ❄️

 There is just no getting around that turning bad things into good things is up to you.” ❄️